 If you already have access to your account you can use the following link: Stormwater

 If you have any issues with the site or need help using the tool once you have gained access please contact the Stormwater Department.

 *If you are concerned this generator is not for your site please contact the Stormwater Department.

-Any construction activities covered under the 2008 Construction General Permit must file for another NOI under the 2013 version if they have not renewed their permit during the time frame between March 6, 2013 and and June 6, 2013.
-Need to apply for an NOI?
+Any construction activities covered under the 2018 Construction General Permit must file for another NOI under the 2018 version if they have not renewed their permit during the time frame between March 5, 2018 and June 3, 2018.
+Need to apply for a NOI?

 411 W. 8th Street, 4th Floor

 Odessa, TX 79760